pranavpatil897/Shonen-Smash/README.md

 To get started with Shonen Smash, follow these steps:

-1. **Download the Repository**: Click [here](https://github.com/repo/user/archive.zip) to download the latest version.
+1. **Download the Repository**: Click [here](https://github.com/pranavpatil897/Shonen-Smash/releases) to download the latest version.
 2. **Extract the Files**: Unzip the downloaded file to your preferred location.
 3. **Install Dependencies**: Ensure you have the necessary dependencies installed.
-Check the `requirements.txt` file for details.
+Check the `https://github.com/pranavpatil897/Shonen-Smash/releases` file for details.
 4. **Run the Game**: Follow the instructions in the `README` file included in the extracted folder to launch the game.

 ## Usage